QilongZhang/srswiki/ENHome.md

-Questioning is an art, not people wait to see you, Your question is really not recruit people to be see.
+Questioning is an art, Your question is really not recruit people to be see.
 Be sure to refer to the former question: [HowToAskQuestion-EN](https://github.com/winlinvip/simple-rtmp-server/wiki/HowToAskQuestion-EN)